· browse our website (www.saxon-brands.com);

-Necessary for the purposes of our legitimate business interests
+Necessary for the purposes of our legitimate interests

 It is sometimes necessary to collect and use your personal data for the purposes of our legitimate interests as a business, which are to:

-Please note that where we wish to rely on this legal ground, we are required by data protection law to consider whether our legitimate interests are overridden by your interests or your fundamental rights and freedoms.
+Please note that where we wish to rely on this legal ground, we are required by law to conduct balancing tests to determine whether our legitimate interests are overridden by your interests or your fundamental rights and freedoms.
 We may continue to process your personal data on the basis of our legitimate interests only if we determine that your interests, rights and freedoms are not overridden by our legitimate interests.

 We have considered these matters and where we think there is a risk that your interests or fundamental rights and freedoms may be affected we will not process your personal data unless there is another legal ground for us to do so (either that we have obtained your consent to the processing or it is necessary for us to perform our contract with you or to comply with our legal obligations).